-The second edition of the Sustainable Nutrition Manual was endorsed by Malawi’s Agriculture Technology Clearing Committee (ATCC) and can now be downloaded at:
+The second edition of the Sustainable Nutrition Manual: Permaculture for Healthy Planet & People (SNM PPP) was endorsed by Malawi’s Agriculture Technology Clearing Committee (ATCC) in 2016.

-Enjoy using it – share your experiences back with us as guided in the manual to: the Ministry of Agriculture, the funders (WFP), the author (Stacia) and/or on the social media sites highlighted in the manual.
+Enjoy using these resources and share your experiences back with us, as listed in the manual: the Ministry of Agriculture, the funders (WFP), the author (Stacia) and/or on the social media sites highlighted in the manual.
+We have a Sustainable Nutrition Manual Facebook Group as well.

 July 2015… Revisions done